-If you’re living in New York City then with housing, food and transportation costs in addition to taxes, you may be feeling as if it can be difficult to make ends meet, let alone save any money for your golden years!
+If you’re living in New York City with housing, food and transportation costs in addition to a heavy tax burden, you may be feeling as if it can be difficult to make ends meet!
+Let alone to save any money for your golden years!

 Preaching to the choir, we know!

 It is no secret that New York City is expensive.
 A fly trap for tourists, expensive shops line the streets of the most densely populated city in the United States.
 With roughly eight million residents, finding a place to live in New York City can be difficult.
 What becomes even more difficult, however, is paying for that place to live, as well as everything else that comes with living in the city.
 So what is the actual cost of living in New York City?